ma-ruba/lem_in/README.md

 # lem_in

 This project is a game about ant farm.
 Its goal is to find the shortest path from start room to the end.\
-This task is solved whith the help of combination of the algorithm of breadth-first search ans Surballe algorithm.
+This task is solved whith the help of combination of the algorithm of breadth-first search and Surballe algorithm.